-Regardless of whether they are short the full amount or $1, you can issue a 10-day Eviction Notice.
-If tenant doesn’t challenge within 5 days of receiving notice, they will be expected to move out by the 10th day.
+- Missed rent or utility payment (10-day notice) — Regardless of whether they are short the full amount or a single dollar, you can issue a 10-day Eviction Notice for any missed rent or utility payment.
+If the tenant doesn’t challenge within five days of receiving notice, they will be expected to move out by the tenth day.

 - Serve the tenant with a copy of a Residential Tenancy Branch (RTB) Order of Possession.

 - Take the Order of Possession to the BC Supreme Court and obtain a Writ of Possession.